stadium-software/repeater-datagrid/README.md

 ![](images/BindingControlsToRepeater.png)

 ### Paging Container
-To enable paging a specific set of controls with specific classnames is required as depicted and described below.
-These controls will be used
+To enable paging a specific set of controls with specific classnames is required as depicted and described below

 **Paging Rendered**